Supxr/qa-portfolio/Test-Cases/SauceDemo/3-Shopping-Cart/TC_SD23_REMOVE_ITEM_FROM_CART_PAGE.md

-# Test Case: Removing individual Items from the shopping cart.
+# Test Case: Removing individual Items from the shopping cart

 **Test Case ID:** TC_SD_23<br>
 **Test Objectives:** To verify that items can be removed from the shopping cart page.<br>